-Most EEOC decisions are published in CCH's EEOC Decisions in print and on Lexis (LABOR;EEOC).
+Most EEOC decisions are published in CCH's EEOC Decisions.
 Selected decisions are available in the CCH Health Care Compliance Reporter Online.
 Both are available through Intelliconnect (subscription required).

 BNA publishes EEOC notices and orders, the EEOC Compliance Manual and the EEOC Regional Attorneys Manual.
 These materials are available on Westlaw and in the "EEO Compliance" section of BNA's Labor and Employment Law Resource Center.

-CCH also publishes the EEOC Compliance Manual, which is available on Lexis (CCHEMP;EEOCCM).
+CCH also publishes the EEOC Compliance Manual, which is available on Intelliconnect and Lexis (CCHEMP;EEOCCM).

 The U.S. government agencies handle its own employment discrimination complaints, but appeals go to the EEOC; these appellate decisions are posted by the EEOC back to 2000.